suusanp/stealth-health/m3/Architechture.md

 - **Our Project**: Ensures true anonymization by processing and storing all data locally, making re-identification more difficult.

 ### Third-Party Tracking and Sharing
-- **Fitbit**: Data may be shared with third parties for advertising and analytics, potentially exposing users to privacy risks.
+- **Fitbit**: Data may be shared with third parties for advertising and analytics, potentially exposing users to privacy risks [^1] .
 - **Our Project**: Adopts a strict no third-party sharing policy, ensuring user data is never used for advertising or shared with analytics companies.

 ### Consent and User Control